ZeeMackic/ELK-Stack-Project/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting in-bound access to the network.

-What aspect of security do load balancers protect?
+What aspect of security do load balancers protect?<br />
--A load balancer effectively minimizes response time and enables a way to layer security without any changes to our applications.
+- A load balancer effectively minimizes response time and enables a way to layer security without any changes to our applications.
 The layers of protection mean the load balancers can authenticate user access, protect against denial-of-service attacks, and protect the applications from emerging threats.
 Since the load balancer sits between the client device and the backend server, they are also vital in helping to ensure that no single server becomes unreliable due to being overworked.

 What is the advantage of a jump box?
--
+- The jump box is a server that is accessible from the internet and provides us with a way to access other  machines on a private network via an SSH protocol.
+It is used to access and also manage devices that are in separate security zones.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the jump box and system network.
-- What does Filebeat watch for?
-Filebeat is a logging agent, it monitors the log files on our servers, looking for any changes in files, collects log events and inputs them into ELK Stack for analysis.
+- What does Filebeat watch for?<br />Filebeat is a logging agent, it monitors the log files on our servers, looking for any changes in files, collects log events and inputs them into ELK Stack for analysis.
-- What does Metricbeat record?
-Metricbeat helps keep us informed by collecting metrics and information on the services we run on a server and those of the operating system.
+- What does Metricbeat record?<br />Metricbeat helps keep us informed by collecting metrics and information on the services we run on a server and those of the operating system.
 It then takes the information collected and puts them into a server-side data processing pipeline such as Elasticsearch or Logstash.

 The configuration details of each machine may be found below.